-Qazi Shareek came to Caliph Mehdi once, and he was told that he was unfit for the office of a judge.
+Qazi Shareek came to caliph Mehdi once and he was told that he was unfit for the office of a judge.
 Shareek asked for the reason thereof.
-He said that it was because of his faith in Imamat's position on the views of the Jamaat.
-Shareek replied that the opposition to the Jamaat carried no weight, inasmuch as all that he had taken was from them.
-"That is my basis of faith."
-As for the Imamat, I recognize no authority in this matter except that of the Holy Book and the Sunnat of the Holy Prophet (S.A.).
-And as for the office of judge, it is a gift from you people.
-"Ifit is proper, you may maintain it; if not, express penitence to the Almighty Allah."
-Mehdi asked him what his opinion was about Hazrat Ali S/o Abu Talib (A.S.).
+He said that it was because of his faith in Imamat in position to the views of the Jamaat.
+Shareek replied that the opposition to the Jamaat carried no weight, inasmuch as all that he had taken was from them."
+That is my basis of faith.
+As for the Imamat, I recognise no authority in this matter except that of the Holy book and the Sunnat of the Holy Prophet (S.A.).
+And as for the office of the judge, it is a gift from you people.
+If is proper, you may maintain it, if not express penitance to the Almighty Allah."
+Mehdi asked him as to what was his opinion about Hazrat Ali S/o Abu Talib (A.S.).
 Shareek made the submission, "I entertain the same opinion about him as your ancestors Abdulla and Abbas had about him."
-"And what was their opinion about him?" asked Mehdi.
-Shareek replied, "Abbas, till the moment of his death, looked upon Hazrat Ali (A.S.) as the most excellent of the companions of people, the Holy Prophet (SA).
-He was witnessing all the time that other people came with their problems to his house, while he himself never went to the house of anyone.
-As for Abdullah, he was just a soldier in the army of Hazrat Ali (A.S.) and a regular warrior in his cause.
-If there had been anything of a doubtful nature about his caliphate, he would have been the first person, on the basis of his learning to repudiate it".
-On hearing this, Mehdi was dump-founded for the time being, but a little later, he removed Shareek from the office of a judge.
+"And was what their opinion about him", asked Mehdi.

+Shareek replied, "Abbas till the moment of his death, looked upon Hazrat Ali (A.S.) as the most excellent of the companions of people the Holy Prophet (SA).
+He was witnessing all alog that other people came with their problems to his house, while he himself never went to the house of any one.
+As for Abdullah, he was just a Soldier of the army of Hazrat Ali (A.S.) and a regular warrior in his cause.
+If there had been anything of a doubtful nature about his Caliphate, he would have been the first person, on the basis of his learning to repudiate it".
+On hearing this Mehdi was dump-founded for the time being but a little later, he removed Shareek from the office of a Judge.

-Victimization went on apace, but the Ja'fri religion continued its march farther into the regions of the world.
+Victimisation went on apace, but the Ja'fri Religion contitinued its march farther into the regions of the world.
 It acquired enough strength in Baghdad to come into open conflict there.
-This was the reason that religious practices were being openly observed, which the government considered a challenge to its authority.
+This was the reason that religious practices were being openly observed, which fact the government consi-dered as a challenge to its authority.